lamtranluu/IRON-HACK_Mid-Bootcamp-Project/Preparing Code/README.md

 - Change header name to obtain understandable columns's name
 - Convert sq feet to sq m2 (It is more comfortable for us to work with sq m2)
 - Standaridize date to date_time format
+### 1.2 Advanced Cleaning:
+- Waterfront: Change to